926 24th Way SW

 Daryl A. Rodrigues

-The Thurston County Office of Assigned Counsel provides criminal and dependency defense services for people who can't afford a lawyer, in District, Juvenile, and Superior Courts.
+The Office of Assigned Counsel gives legal representation to people who can't afford a lawyer, in criminal and dependency cases in Thurston County District Court and Superior Court.

 Basic Info for Clients